heathersherry/Knowledge-Graph-Tutorials-and-Papers/topics/Knowledge Graph Question Answering (KGQA).md

 2. A System for Answering Simple Questions in Multiple Languages (ACL 2023, demo) [[Paper](https://aclanthology.org/2023.acl-demo.51/)]

 __LLM for KGQA/KG for QA based on LLM__ 🔥
+* It becomes a hot topic in both academics and industries, especially with the developement of **KG for RAG**.
 1. Leveraging LLMs in Scholarly Knowledge Graph Question Answering (Arxiv, Nov 2023) [[Paper](https://arxiv.org/abs/2311.09841)]
 2. Answering Questions Over Knowledge Graphs Using Logic Programming Along with Language Models (submitted to ICLR 2023 but not revised) [[Paper](https://openreview.net/forum?id=D2lo4toTUTo)]
 3. Retrieve-Rewrite-Answer: A KG-to-Text Enhanced LLMs Framework for Knowledge Graph Question Answering (ijckg, Sep 2023) [[Paper](https://arxiv.org/abs/2309.11206)]